anmolranjan1/Quick_Cab/README.md

     npm run android # for Android
     npm run ios     # for iOS
     ```
+3. Alternatively, use the Expo Go app to scan the QR code and run the app on your device.

 ## Contributing
 Feel free to submit issues and pull requests.
 Please follow the coding standards and guidelines outlined in the project.